badoo/techblog/_posts/2015-06-15-lets-build-freehand-drawing-in-ios-part-1.markdown

 - Ability to draw lines and points
 - Ability to undo changes
 - Ability to change drawing color
-- Exporting to an image
+- Ability to export to an image

 Technical details:

 - Maintain performance with lots of lines
-- How to build undo functionality
+- Build undo functionality
-- Improving how the stroke looks like from *computerish* to a more realistic hand drawing style
+- Improve stroke appearance from ‘computerish’ to a more realistic hand drawing style

 ## Choice of API

-Before going into details how we would implement it, in iOS platform we effectively have 2 API choices:
+Before going into details about how we’d implement it, on the iOS platform we effectively have two API choices:

 - Use [Core Graphics][]
 - Use [OpenGL ES][]

-In this case the most lightweight and first choice of implementation will be direct use of Core Graphics.
-The reason is twofold; firstly we should always try to use higher level APIs to achieve what we need, as they offer better abstractions and need less code; secondly, using OpenGL ES requires more setup and higher developer knowledge, but this would be a small part of our application and the performance of Core Graphics is expected to be sufficient.
+In this case the most lightweight and hence first choice for implementation would be direct use of Core Graphics.
+The reason is twofold: firstly we should always try to use higher level APIs to achieve what we need, as they offer better abstractions and need less code; secondly, using OpenGL, ES requires more setup and higher developer knowledge, but this would be a small part of our application and the performance of Core Graphics is expected to be sufficient.

 We will use Swift and XCode 6.4 (in beta at the time of writing this article).

 ## Naive version

-This is the first part of the tutorial series and we will build a naive version, analyse what is wrong and what can be improved.
+This is the first part of the tutorial series, where we’ll build a naive version, analyse what’s wrong and what can be improved.

 ### Give me the code!

 All the code for this tutorial series is [here][repository]

-A first thought how to enable drawing for user is to use [Core Graphics][] in a view.
+A first thought on how to enable drawing for the user is to utilise [Core Graphics][] in a view.

-The simplest initial approach is to create a UIView subclass that handles the user touches and constructs a Bezier path with the points the user goes through.
-Then we will redraw every time a new point is added by user moving the finger.
-We will draw simple straight lines between captured points, and we will add a round cap to the stroke.
+The simplest initial approach is to create a UIView subclass that handles user touches and constructs a Bezier path with the points the user goes through.
+Then we’ll redraw every time a new point is added by the user moving their finger.
+We’ll draw simple straight lines between captured points, and add a round cap to the stroke.

 Jump directly to this version [here][v1].